 Novartis, a Swiss drug maker, is planning to purchase a majority stake in Zhejiang Tianyuan Bio-Pharmaceutical Company, a Chinese vaccine maker.
-Novartis has agreed to pay \$125 million for the company that holds a 3% share of China's \$1 billion vaccines market.
-The market for vaccines is growing 20% or more in developing nations of Asia, Africa, and Australasia.
+Novartis has agreed to pay \$125 million for the company, which holds a 3 percent share of China's \$1 billion vaccines market.
+The market for vaccines is growing 20 percent or more in the developing nations of Asia, Africa, and Austral ia.
 In the past, vaccine use has been limited to basic shots against diseases such as polio, tuberculosis, and measles, but as the economies of these countries grow, government and private healthcare spending focuses on preventing diseases such as hepatitis B, cholera and rotavirus, tetanus, and others.
 Some critics are against the acquisition, claiming that prices will increase.
-Novartis claims it is not interested in raising prices but rather to expand Tianyuan's product offerings.
+Novartis claims it is not interested in raising prices but rather in expanding Tianyuan's product offerings.
+NARREND

-- 123. Refer to Novartis.
+- 127. Refer to Novartis.
 Novartis is creating and maintaining a fit between its objectives and resources and evolving market opportunities in developing countries.
 Novartis is engaging in:

-- a. strategic planning
+- a. strategic planning.

-- b. selective assessment
+- b. selective assessment.

-- c. functional planning
+- c. functional planning.

-- d. environment scanning
+- d. environment scanning.

-- e. decision analysis
+- e. decision analysis.